 … I wanted Carradine in the film, I wanted him to play Count Townsend, the main vampire.
 I didn't see the movie until the final print came in and I didn't know what part Carradine was playing, I assumed he was playing the Count.
 When I screened it, I was really upset.
 I wrote Al a long letter in which I said, "When I said I wanted Carradine in this thing and I suggest we use him, it wasn't to waste him and miscast him!"
 Carradine should have been the Count- That was the whole idea of it, and he would have played it very well. "

-He was also cast in the western The Good Guys and the Bad Guys 1969 as Ticker.
-And in 1971 he appeared in the awful Honey Britches.
+He was also cast as Ticker in the 1969 western The Good Guys and the Bad Guys.
+In 1971, he appeared in the awful Honey Britches.
 Carradine is credited as The Judge of Hell.

 From a New York Times review- "Don't be fooled by those lurid titles, the promotional ads, and the hi-fi sidewalk growling piped from those posters fronting the Penthouse Theater.
 Horror of the Blood Monsters is nothing but a dull, excruciating, and unfrightening little science fiction flapjack that looks and smells like a piece of green cheese. {John Carradine} sits at a control board yelping directions to the space travelers, played by some of the worst actors on this planet or any other planet."